MiamiOH-CSE274/Portfolio/README.md

 * The call stack (not to be confused with the stack data structure!)

 The call stack stores all statically allocated variables and any imformation relating to function calls (return address, parameters).
 Allows for fast and convenient access of memory.
 * The heap (not to be confused with the heap data structure!)

-The heap stores all dynamically allocated memory, i.e. any variables allocated with the new keyword, and requires manual memory management
+The heap stores all dynamically allocated memory, i.e. any variables allocated with the "new" keyword, and requires manual memory management, such as ensuring that the variable is deleted when it falls out of scope.
 * Address

 An address is the physical location of a variable in virtual memory.